New Orleans takes down 3rd Confederate-era monument

 NEW ORLEANS (AP) — Workers in New Orleans took down a Confederate monument to Gen. P.G.T.
-Beauregard early Wednesday as onlookers watched from lawn chairs and monument supporters waved Confederate battle flags.
+Beauregard early Wednesday as onlookers watched from lawn chairs, while defiant monument supporters waved Confederate battle flags and monument opponents celebrated.

-It was the third of four such monuments to come down under cover of darkness in the city.

-New outlets showed footage of the statue being lifted off its base shortly after 3 a.m.
+It was the third of four such monuments to come down under a plan proposed by Mayor Mitch Landrieu and approved by the City Council more than a year ago.
+As with two earlier monument removals, it happened under cover of darkness.
+Work began soon after sundown and news outlets showed the statue being lifted off its base shortly after 3 a.m.

-The removal comes after the city has already taken down a statue of the Confederacy’s only president and a memorial to a white rebellion against a biracial Reconstruction-era government in the city.
+The city already had taken down a statue of the Confederacy’s only president and a memorial to a white rebellion against a biracial Reconstruction-era government in the city.

 “Today we take another step in defining our City not by our past but by our bright future,” New Orleans Mayor Mitch Landrieu said in a news release.
 “While we must honor our history, we will not allow the Confederacy to be put on a pedestal in the heart of New Orleans.”